ningzhangfisk/CSCI241/Slides/backtracking.md

 ### 4.3.1 Declare a backtracking function
 + When defining a backtracking function, be sure to clarify the meaning of the recursive function, that is, understand what the parameters and global variables are for this problem, and what the final returned result is for the problem to be solved.
 + parameters and global variables: are determined by the "current state" at the time of the recursive search phase.
-It is better to record the "current state" directly through incoming parameters and global variables
+It is better to record the "current state" directly through parameters and global variables
-  - For example, in the permutation problem, the `backtracking(List<List<Integer>> list, List<Integer> tempList, int [] nums)` function takes `nums` (a list of selectable elements) as an parameter and `list` (a set array of all eligible results) and `tempList` (the current eligible results) as global variables. `nums` represents the current selectable elements and `tempList` is used to record the "current state" of the recursive search phase.  `list` is used to store the "all the states" of the recursive search phase.
+  - For example, in the permutation problem, the `backtrack(List<List<Integer>> permutations, List<Integer> curr_permutation, int [] nums)` function takes `nums` (a list of selectable elements) as an parameter and `permutations` (a set array of all eligible results) and `curr_permutation` (the current eligible result) as global variables (also parameters of the backtrack function). `nums` represents the current selectable elements and `curr_permutation` is used to record the "current state" of the recursive search phase.  `permutations` is used to store the "all the states" of the recursive search phase.

 + Return result: The return result is the information that needs to be returned to the upper level function when the recursive termination condition is encountered.
   - Generally, the return result of the backtracking function is a single node or a single value, which tells the higher-level function what our current search result is.